-Green Geophysics is acquiring data under a number of subawards from Oregon State University's (OSU) Magnetotelluric (MT) Array project.
-The MT Array is a nationwide set of long-period MT data acquired on a 70-km grid across the U.S. under NSF Earthscope Program, NASA and USGS support.
+Green Geophysics is acquiring data, under a number of subawards through Oregon State University (OSU), for the Magnetotelluric (MT) Array .
+The MT Array is a national dataset of long-period MT data acquired on a 70-km grid across the USA under NSF Earthscope, NASA and USGS support.
 In support of this massive undertaking, Green Geophysics is the largest user of OSU's National Geoelectromagnetic Facility, the world's largest set of land MT instruments.
 The MT Array data are made publicly available through the IRIS Data Management System, where they are used to make fundamental discoveries about the structure and evolution of the North American continent.
-An important application of the MT Array by researchers is to produce GIC-hazard maps and to develop a real time system to mitigate risk to critical infrastructure from space weather and EMP.
+An important application of the MT Array is the production of GIC-hazard maps and to develop a real-time system to mitigate risk to critical infrastructure from space weather and electromagnetic pulses (EMP).

 Geomagnetically Induced Current (GIC) are electrical currents induced in the Earth that result from the interaction of Solar magnetic storms (‘Space weather’) with the Earth’s magnetic field.
 The effects of Solar storms can be observed on the surface of the sun itself as ‘Sun Spots’; dark spots that are due to intense localized magnetic changes erupting on the surface.
 The largest space weather events result from coronal mass ejections (CME).
 As a result, the magnetic storm intensity is great enough to cast a large volume of ionized gas and an accompanying magnetic field (plasma) deep into space.
 If the surface of the sun produces a CME ‘aimed’ at the Earth, its effects can be strong enough to disrupt communication and electrical power transmission.